k-dimple/ubuntu-cloud-docs/oracle/oracle-how-to/use-bastion-to-access-VM.rst

     .. group-tab:: Using console

         Go to :guilabel:`Identity & Security` > :guilabel:`Bastion` and select :guilabel:`Create bastion`.
-Provide a name and select the network and subnet where the bastion should be created.
+Provide a name and select the VCN and subnet where the bastion should be created.

-        Under ``CIDR block allowlist``, specify the network range from which you want to provide access to your bastion.
+        Under ``CIDR block allowlist``, specify the network address range from which you want to provide access to your bastion.
 For instance, you can restrict the bastion access to only valid IP addresses that your ISP assigns to you, so that it would be accessible only from your network.
 Note that currently, only IPv4 ranges are allowed.

         If you want a less secure approach, you can let the bastion be accessed by any address, as in the example below: